screeps/grunt-screeps/README.md

     grunt.initConfig({
         screeps: {
             options: {
+                accountAlias: 'LABEL_FOR_THIS_ACCOUNT',
+                branch: 'default',
+                ptr: false,
+                // token is used for the public server, will be preferred if
+                // both are provided.
+                token: 'YOUR_AUTH_TOKEN',
+                // email/password are used for private servers.
                 email: 'YOUR_EMAIL',
-                password: 'YOUR_PASSWORD',
+                password: 'YOUR_PASSWORD'
-                branch: 'default',
-                ptr: false
             },
             dist: {
                 files: [